221128-Java-Angular-AWS/CICD-Prototyping/README.md

  - Need jenkins account to be sudoer on EC2
  - Could use a dynamic DNS, maybe free no-ip?
 Backend location is likely to change, especially if multiple teams are using it.
 Restarts generate new public address.
 Need
+ - Need to install docker, docker commands must be run as a sudoer
+   - sudo yum install docker
+ - I think we also need to install git in addition to the git jenkins addon
+   - sudo yum install git